uchilaka/docs/getting-started/introduction.md

 ### Directus Demos

 To make it as easy as possible to actually play around with Directus we maintain two online demos: [latest release](https://directus.app) (stable) and [latest commit](https://next.directus.app) (canary).
 Both demos reset each hour so if things look a little screwy just wait a bit.
+To access either of these demos you can use the credentials: `admin@example.com` and `password`.

 ### Directus Website